How to Avoid the Mom Slump

 It is completely normal.
 The new mom slump happens to every mom.
 You spend so much time focused on your precious new baby that everything else falls to the wayside.
 When you finally venture out of the house, you feel like everyone has paid more attention to their looks and you feel a little out of place.
 Never mind when you have to start pumping while running an errand or are enjoying a nice dinner with friends – it definitely isn’t a glamorous feeling.

 Don't worry, mama.
 We've pulled together a list of tips to help you out of your funk.
 You are a fabulous mom, and it's time to start feeling like one!
+Watch the video or continue reading the post below for tips on how to avoid the mom slump.

 4 Tips to Avoid Mom Slump